 Buying a home will indeed have an effect on your credit rating and, in some ways, that effect, at least temporarily, will be a negative one.
 Here is a short explanation about why that will happen and how long these changes will last.

 Shopping for a Mortgage

-You can minimize the impact of this drop however.
-Once you are ready to shop for a mortgage try to ensure that all credit inquiries will be mad in the same 30 day period.
+You can minimize the impact of this drop, however.
+Once you are ready to shop for a mortgage try to ensure that all credit inquiries will be made in the same 30 day period.
 That is because if that is the case then you will only be penalized once.
-Otherwise you may find that a number of credit inquiries spread out over couple of months will have a noticeable negative effect.
+Some lenders do now also perform what is known as a ‘soft’ inquiry initially, which does not affect your credit score, so you may want to ask what kind of check a lender performs.
+Otherwise, you may find that a number of credit inquiries spread out over a couple of months will have a noticeable negative effect.

 After You Sign the Loan Documents

 On the upside, a mortgage is considered to be an installment debt (car and student loans are two other examples of installment debt) which is more favorably regarded than a revolving debt like a credit card.
-Make ontime payments for three to six months though your credit rating will go right back up and will probably even improve.
+Make on-time payments for three to six months though and our credit rating will go right back up and will probably even improve.

 As long as you make your monthly mortgage payment on time as the months go on your credit will build up steadily as you continue to prove to potential lenders that you are indeed a responsible credit risk.
 This is an excellent reason to set up a standing bank draft to autopay your home loan every month, so that you can ensure that forgetting to look at the calendar, or a slow postal service, does not affect your good ‘credit name’.